reown-com/appkit/.github/docs/development.md

 ## .env.local file setup

-Some examples have `.env.local.example` files.
-Copy their content and create new `.env.local` files in the same directory.
+Laboratory has `.env.local.example` file.
+Copy its content and create new `.env.local` file in the same directory.
 Without these `yarn:build` command will fail.
 To create your ProjectID head to [cloud.walletconnect.com](https://cloud.walletconnect.com/)

 ## Commands